 Nine years ago, wide receiver and notorious playboy, Colt Emerson, walked away from marriage to the only woman he ever loved.
 A chance encounter with a runaway teen convinces him there’s more to life than his own selfish needs.
 But Social Services won’t consider him an acceptable candidate to adopt the kid unless he can provide a stable family environment, and Colt only trusts one woman to handle the job—his ex-wife, Shayla.

 I've never felt so helpless as I have this week.

-A couple of days ago, I shared images of my parents’ home - a place I once lived in and even just visited a few weeks ago - as it was being destroyed as a result of Hurricane Harvey.
+A couple of days ago, I shared images of my parents’ home - a place I once lived in and even visited just a few weeks ago - as it was being destroyed as a result of Hurricane Harvey.
 In the midst of a panic attack, I deleted all traces of those pictures a few hours later.
 I wanted to erase this storm, it's damage and devastation, and the pain it's causing Texas.
 I needed the pain to be gone, as if deleting pictures would make Hurricane Harvey and it's destruction go away.